-Cornell Law School can send up to four students each academic year (either Fall or Spring semesters) to Keio.
-However, the spring semester is available for 2Ls only.
-Students who are not fluent in Japanese would need to inquire which semester, spring or fall, offers a larger array of English-language courses as it varies from year to year.
+Cornell Law School can send up to four students each academic year during the Fall semester to Keio.
+Students who are not fluent in Japanese would need to inquire about English-language courses offered as it varies from year to year.

 Japanese, but with limited course offerings in English.

 Founded in 1858, Keio University is a comprehensive academic enterprise with five major campuses in Japan, along with a number of affiliated academic institutions on or near these campuses.
 In addition, Keio University also operates a high school in New York.
 The Keio Law School is located in Tokyo.
 “Since its inception, Keio University has continued to pursue founder Yukichi Fukuzawa's spirit of jitsugaku, one should not just acquire information from book learning, but one should learn from real-life experiences in order to apply viable solutions to actual problems.
 Keio continues to pursue jitsugaku today, fostering forward-looking thinkers at its five major campuses.”